I’m a children’s author with a need to blather on now and then, so why not share it with the world, right?

 I took a two year Biological Sciences course at Kelsey Institute of Applied Arts and Sciences in Saskatoon.
 For the next 16 years I worked as a research technician in Neuropsychiatry at the University of Saskatchewan in Saskatoon.
 Due to a lack of funds, I was laid off.

 “A change is as good as a rest” so I decided to return to school.
 I completed the Teacher Assistant program at SIAST/Kelsey Campus in May 2000, and worked as an Educational Assistant in Saskatoon until retiring in June, 2016.
-Retirement is fantastic!
+I am loving retirement!

 I began writing in 1986.
-I’m afraid I’m not disciplined enough to ever consider writing full-time, but I enjoy it when I do write.
 I have had five books published so far – four picture books (three fiction and one non-fiction) and an early chapter book.

 The smartest thing I ever did was joining a children’s writing group in 1990 – The Children’s Writers’ Round Robin.

 My favourite season is spring, only slightly ahead of summer.

 My favourite hot drink is herbal tea.
 (I hate coffee!)
 My favourite cold drink is milk.